zamirmehdi/Data-Mining-Course/README.md

 <h3> 1.
 Data Preprocessing </h3>

 Utilized pandas and Scikit-learn for data preprocessing.
-Employed the Iris dataset.
+Employed the `Iris` dataset.

 <h3> 2.
 Classification </h3>

-Designed and trained a neural network to classify two datasets: "make circles" and "Fashion MNIST."
+Designed and trained a neural network to classify two datasets: `Make circles` and `Fashion MNIST.`

 <h3> 3.
 Clustering and Association Rules </h3>